MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     ![__________________________________](../../../media/mesh-201/104-itemgroup-weatherapi.png)

-   This ensures that we include some scripts in the local *WeatherAPI* folder.
+   This ensures that we include some scripts from the local *WeatherAPI* folder.

     ![__________________________________](../../../media/mesh-201//105-weatherapi-folder.png)